Air Lease Corp.

 Thick adjusted margins help.
 They do not make interest expense disappear.

-airline credit or aircraft values soften
+Airline credit or aircraft values soften

 Air Lease owns expensive metal.
 If a customer weakens or resale values slip, the backup plan on older aircraft gets worse and the capital recycling story loses some of its flexibility.